Normal generators for mapping class groups: Small translation lengths and normal generation

 \end{theorem}

-In fact, the original statement of Lanier and Margalit was about closed surface.
+In fact, the original statement of Lanier and Margalit was about closed surfaces.
 However, the same proof works for surfaces with finitely many punctures, as the well-suited criterion (Theorem \ref{thm.wellsuited}), which is a key ingredient, allows punctures.
 See \cite[Section 3]{LM_NG} for the related remark.

-The pseudo-Anosov hypothesis on $f$ is crucial in the proof of Lanier-Margalit, as they investigated the combinatorics of a systole with respect to the singular Euclidean metric on the surface induced by a pseudo-Anosov, using \cite[Lemma 2.5, Proposition 2.7]{FLM_lower} which also work for punctured cases.
-Since the asymptotic translation length of a pseudo-Anosov mapping class is logarithmic of its stretch factor, as shown in Bers' proof of Thurston's classification theorem \cite{Bers_extremal}, the translation length is captured by the singular Euclidean structure.
+The pseudo-Anosov hypothesis on $f$ is crucial in the proof of Lanier--Margalit, as they investigated the combinatorics of a systole with respect to the singular Euclidean metric on the surface induced by a pseudo-Anosov, using \cite[Lemma 2.5, Proposition 2.7]{FLM_lower} which also work for the punctured cases.
+Since the asymptotic translation length of a pseudo-Anosov mapping class is logarithmic in terms of its stretch factor, as shown in Bers' proof of Thurston's classification theorem \cite{Bers_extremal}, the translation length is captured by the singular Euclidean structure.
+Using this, Lanier--Margalit showed that $\ell_{\T}(f) \le \frac{1}{2} \log 2$ implies the existence of an essential simple closed curve $c$ such that $i(c, f(c)) \le 2$, which was the key step in the proof of Theorem \ref{thm.LMtrans}, providing a room to apply the well-suited criterion (Theorem \ref{thm.wellsuited}).

 \begin{theorem}[Bers] Let $f \in \Mod(S)$ be pseudo-Anosov.
 Then \end{theorem}